Région de la Côte est

 Explore Liscombe Lodge Resort

 Imagine waking up to this view!
-At Liscombe Lodge Resort & Conference Centre, visitos can embark on a river tour on the Liscombe Harbour Cruise, explore the shoreline on a kayaking or canoeing adventure, or reconnect with nature on more than 16 km of beautiful Nova Scotia trails.
+At Liscombe Lodge Resort & Conference Centre, visitors can embark on a river tour, explore the shorelines on a kayaking or canoeing adventure, or reconnect with nature on more than 16 km of beautiful Nova Scotia trails.

 Woodland trails at Liscombe Lodge Resort